 I organize and implement outreach activity booths at Penn State University through events such as The Great Insect Fair, Think Outside the Beaker, and Exploration-U.

-I have also co-organized and hosted annual evolution outreach events in Madison, such as Darwin Day, and I have organized evolution activity booths for events such as Wisconsin Science Festival, Science Expeditions, and Family Science Nights.
-If you are interested in any of our materials, please feel free to send me an e-mail!
+I co-organized and hosted annual evolution outreach events in Madison, WI, such as Darwin Day, and organized evolution activity booths for events such as Wisconsin Science Festival, Science Expeditions, and Family Science Nights.
+If you are interested in any of our materials, please feel free to send me an e-mail.

-I have mentored middle school students online through the Botanical Society of America’s Planting Science program.
-I had a great experience, and I highly encourage any plant scientist to consider mentoring students through this program!
+I mentor middle school students through the Botanical Society of America’s Planting Science program.
+Through Planting Science I work with science teachers by coordinating mentors for their classrooms, and I also mentor students in science classrooms.
+I highly encourage any plant scientist to consider mentoring students through this program.

 Working with K-12 educators during my graduate education gave me insight into how varied student preparedness can be in the first year of college.
 I will continue to work with high school teachers throughout my career to better understand how to help more first-year undergraduates rise to meet the standards of difficult introductory science courses.
 In order to advance access to undergraduate education and facilitate successful navigation of academic institutions, I aim to reduce the marginalization experienced by first-generation college students, students from low-income school districts, and students of color in STEM courses that I teach.